akshayoncode/python-projects-playground/Project_02_Coffee_Machine/README.md

-# Day 15: Building a Coffee Machine program
+# Project 02: Building a Coffee Machine program

 # Summary:
 With this project, I have finished the first 15 days of Dr. Angela Yu's 100 Days of Code Python Bootcamp.
 This is the beginning of intermediate territory of learning python.